DanielMYT/osinstallgui/README.md

 been installed (see the **Installation** section above).
 Note that ALL options must be set; osinstaller will refuse to run if any are missing.

+# Desktop Integration
+An example desktop file is provided in this source tree, but it does not get installed by default.
+To integrate properly into a desktop environment, you should customise the **osinstallgui.desktop.example** file, and replace the placeholders (i.e., the name of the distro and the distro's logo/icon) so it represents your distro.

+Once you've customised this file, it obviously needs to be renamed as **osinstallgui.desktop** (removing the **.example** extension), and then it can be installed in one or both of the following places:

+- **/usr/share/applications** - In the system application list.
+- **/home/\<name-of-live-user>/Desktop** - On the desktop of the live system.

+Note that you should not modify the `pkexec` command listed in the desktop entry file.
+It is written this way to ensure the programs runs successfully.
+Unlike `sudo`, which would have no problem, `pkexec` does not correctly run GUI programs as root unless the `DISPLAY` and `XAUTHORITY` environment variables explicitly preserved.

 # Troubleshooting
 If something goes wrong during the installation, it's very possible that it was caused by misconfiguration.
 When a problem occurs, the utility will inform you